Blakeuser7/weston-karli-wedding/README.md

 # Weston & Karli Wedding Website

-A responsive wedding website designed for free GitHub Pages hosting, with a private Google Sheets RSVP system powered by Google Apps Script.
+A responsive wedding website designed for free GitHub Pages hosting, with a private Google Sheets RSVP system powered by Google Apps Script...

 ## What is included